-If I've missed any entries, or if anyone want to try to snowdog an entry in after the deadline, please let me know so we can fix this list.
-As always, even if you haven't posted an entry this week—even if you never enter in any week—you are invited to read, comment on, and vote for your favorites.
-Don't be shy about leaving feedback on the writer's sites, either.
-Writers thrive on knowing that somewhere out there, someone is actually reading the words that they write.
+As always, even if you haven't submitted an entry this week—even if you never submit an entry in any week—you are invited to read, comment on, and vote for your favorites.
+Don't be shy about leaving comments on the writers' sites, either.
+Writers thrive on knowing that someone out there is actually reading their words.

 The winner will be announced Sunday evening.